vidyasharma17/vidyasharma17/README.md

-👋 Hey there, I'm Vidya Venugopal Sharma!
+👋 Hello, I'm Vidya Venugopal Sharma.

-🚀 Product Manager & Startup Enthusiast

-As a seasoned Product Manager, I'm passionate about shaping the future of technology through innovation.
-My journey involves turning ideas into tangible solutions, navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and the artistry of data visualization.
+🚀 As a seasoned Product Manager, I'm passionate about shaping the future of technology through innovation.
+My professional journey is marked by my ability to transform creative ideas into practical solutions.
+My skills span Python, R, AI/ML, HTML/CSS, SQL, and data visualization.

-👩‍💻 What I Love to Do:
+👩‍💻 Here's what I do:

-Product Magic: Transforming concepts into successful products through strategic planning and execution.
+Product Management: I specialize in bringing concepts to life as successful products through strategic planning and implementation.

-Data Visualization Maven: Translating raw data into compelling visual narratives with the help of Tableau and Power BI.
+Data Visualization: I have a knack for converting raw data into meaningful visual stories using Tableau and Power BI.

  🌐 Why Collaborate?

-Let's dive into projects that challenge the status quo and redefine what's possible.
-Whether it's helping develop recommendation engines, delving into regression analysis, or building captivating web-based/mobile applications,  or creating stunning visualizations, I'm all in!

-🔗 Connect with Purpose:

-Explore my repositories, join the conversation, and let's collaborate on the next big thing.
-Open for discussions, opportunities, and virtual coffee chats—because great things happen when brilliant minds come together! ☕🚀
+I have a wide range of skills including developing recommendation systems, performing regression analysis, building engaging web and mobile applications, and creating impactful visualizations.

+🔗 Let's Connect:

+Feel free to explore my repositories.
+I'm always open to discussions, opportunities, and online meetups.
+Let's collaborate and make something amazing happen.

 <!---
 vidyasharma17/vidyasharma17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.